We Earn Our Stripes Every Day!® Trusted Since 2003.

 COINFORCE® is proud to be the World’s leading manufacturer of Challenge Coins and to be part of Challenge Coin History.

-WW I Challenge Coin History (Most Popular Story)
+WW I Challenge Coin History (Most Popular Legend)

 During World War I, American volunteers from all parts of the country filled the newly formed flying squadrons.
 Some were wealthy scions attending colleges such as Yale and Harvard who quit in mid-term to join the war.
 In one squadron, a wealthy lieutenant ordered medallions struck in solid bronze and presented them to his unit.
 One young pilot placed the medallion in a small leather pouch that he wore about his neck.

 Shortly after acquiring the medallions, the pilots’ aircraft was severely damaged by ground fire.
 He was forced to land behind enemy lines and was immediately captured by a German patrol.
 In order to discourage his escape, the Germans took all of his personal identification except for the small leather pouch around his neck.
 In the meantime, he was taken to a small French town near the front.
 Taking advantage of a bombardment that night, he escaped.
 However, he was without personal identification.